Comparing Score Media and Gaming (NYSE:SCR) & Marine Products (NYSE:MPX)

 |3.00

-Marine Products presently has a consensus target price of $17.00, indicating a potential upside of 7.19%.
-Score Media and Gaming has a consensus target price of $47.00, indicating a potential upside of 138.10%.
-Given Score Media and Gaming’s stronger consensus rating and higher probable upside, analysts plainly believe Score Media and Gaming is more favorable than Marine Products.
+Marine Products presently has a consensus target price of $17.00, suggesting a potential upside of 8.70%.
+Score Media and Gaming has a consensus target price of $47.00, suggesting a potential upside of 118.50%.
+Given Score Media and Gaming’s stronger consensus rating and higher possible upside, analysts clearly believe Score Media and Gaming is more favorable than Marine Products.

 Summary